Stress At Work

 Lack of control

 Over one third, 35% of employees, cite lack of control as a cause of stress at work.
-But what do we mean by a ‘lack of control’ in the workplace?
+But what is meant by a ‘lack of control’ in the workplace?

 Control at work involves having meaningful discretion over how, when, and where work gets done.
 So what does this mean for management, HR and other business leaders?

-Creating more autonomy between employees and their workload could, in turn, help employees avoid burnout and minimise their stress at work.
-Employers could do this by allowing employees more flexible working arrangements, such as control over their workload, working from home or other reasonable adjustments at work.
+Creating more autonomy between employees and their workload could help employees avoid burnout and minimise their stress at work.
+Employers could do this by allowing employees more flexible working arrangements, control over their workload, working from home or other reasonable adjustments at work.

 Lack of support